Zolpidem: Tolerance, dependence and withdrawal

 As zolpidem is associated with drug tolerance and substance dependence, its prescription guidelines are only for severe insomnia and short periods of use at the lowest effective dose.
 Tolerance to the effects of zolpidem can develop in some people in just a few weeks.
 Abrupt withdrawal may cause delirium, seizures, or other adverse effects, especially if used for prolonged periods and at high doses.
 When drug tolerance and physical dependence to zolpidem develop, treatment usually entails a gradual dose reduction over a period of months to minimize withdrawal symptoms, which can resemble those seen during benzodiazepine withdrawal.

 Failing that, an alternative method may be necessary for some people, such as a switch to a benzodiazepine equivalent dose of a longer-acting benzodiazepine drug, as for diazepam or chlordiazepoxide, followed by a gradual reduction in dose of the long-acting benzodiazepine.
 In people who are difficult to treat, an inpatient flumazenil administration allows for rapid competitive binding of flumazenil to GABAA–receptor as an antagonist, thus stopping (and effectively detoxifying) zolpidem from being able to bind as an agonist on GABAA–receptor; slowly drug dependence or addiction to zolpidem will wane.

-Alcohol has cross tolerance with GABAA receptor positive allosteric modulators, such as the benzodiazepines and the nonbenzodiazepine drugs.
-For this reason, alcoholics or recovering alcoholics may be at increased risk of physical dependency or abuse of zolpidem.
+Alcoholics or recovering alcoholics may be at increased risk of physical dependency or abuse of zolpidem.
 It is not typically prescribed in people with a history of alcoholism, recreational drug use, physical dependency, or psychological dependency on sedative-hypnotic drugs.
 A 2014 review found evidence of drug-seeking behavior, with prescriptions for zolpidem making up 20% of falsified or forged prescriptions.

-Rodent studies of the tolerance-inducing properties have shown that zolpidem has less tolerance-producing potential than benzodiazepines, but in primates, the tolerance-producing potential of zolpidem was the same as seen with benzodiazepines, therefore further research is necessary.
+Rodent studies of the tolerance-inducing properties have shown that zolpidem has less tolerance-producing potential than benzodiazepines, but in primates, the tolerance-producing potential of zolpidem was the same as seen with benzodiazepines.

+Zolpidem misuse has been associated with dependence and addiction, often driven by its euphoric effects.
+Reported cases include extremely high daily doses, sometimes up to 6,000 mg, with withdrawal symptoms such as seizures, tremors, delirium, and irritability.
+Management typically involves tapering or substitution with long-acting benzodiazepines, occasionally with flumazenil or cholinesterase inhibitors, alongside psychosocial therapies such as mindfulness-based cognitive therapy.
+While organ toxicity is rare, high doses can cause severe central nervous system effects.

 Overdose

 Overdose can lead to coma or death.
-When overdose occurs, there are often other drugs in the person's system.

 Zolpidem overdose can be treated with the GABAA receptor antagonist flumazenil, which displaces zolpidem from its binding site on the GABAA receptor to rapidly reverse the effects of the zolpidem.
-It is unknown if dialysis is helpful.